 Jonathan Cott – The Search for Omm Sety

-Herta Therese Mohr (1914-1945) was a Dutch Egyptologist at Leiden University, who published a pioneering iconographical study on the tomb chapel of Hetepherakhet (my thesis subject), under the most dire of circumstances.
+Herta Theresa Mohr (1914-1945) was an Austrian Egyptologist in Leiden, who published a pioneering iconographical study on the tomb chapel of Hetepherakhet (my thesis subject), under the most dire of circumstances.
 Being a woman in a predominantly male academic society, and a Jewess at the brink of the Second World War, her unfinished work is both a sad and inspiring testimony.
-She died in camp Bergen-Belsen, aged 30.
+She died somwhere between Auschwitz and Bergen-Belsen, aged around 30.